• Skip to primary navigation

 INGREDIENTS FOR PEPPERMINT CHOCOLATE COOKIES

-• Brown sugar - the molasses in brown sugar gives these cookies a toffee-like flavour.
+• Brown sugar - the molasses in brown sugar gives these cookies a toffee-like flavor.

 • Granulated sugar - this recipe uses both brown sugar and white granulated sugar.
 The white sugar will help them crisp up for crunchy edges.

-• Pure vanilla extract - vanilla will elevate the deep chocolate flavour and it is really important in this recipe.
+• Pure vanilla extract - vanilla will elevate the deep chocolate flavor and it is really important in this recipe.
 I like this Madagascar Bourbon Vanilla extract.

 • All purpose flour - regular unbleached all-purpose flour makes the best cookies with a chewy texture.